DysphoriAlluka/Big-Ben/README.md

 Alerts you the time, essentially, not that you can't do that.

-Written in [discord.js](https://github.com/hydrabolt/discord.js), shockingly easy to add your own commands and modules. ~~Mostly because I have no clue how to code but wE DOn't talk about that.~~
+Written in [discord.js](https://github.com/hydrabolt/discord.js), shockingly easy to add your own commands and modules.

+Ben is very 'me-oriented', in the sense that it gives me, the owner, multiple advantages over others.
+It contains my user ID, IDs of people that I want to quarantine <3, and uhh that's about it for now.
+I also logs messages that have been deleted or edited.
+Don't like it? w/e.

 ### About the "Developer"
 I go by the alias of Mako, I'm a nolife kid whose lifeline is the Internet.
 Still a student, intro-level *'programmer'*.

 I'm really dense and in essence I can do things, but I can't really do any of those things well.

 If you have any questions, please do not hesitate to contact **Mako#8739** on Discord.
-I try my best to be friendly but I can be downright toxic at times, autistic attacking is my major.
+I try my best to be friendly but heck I can be downright toxic at times, autistic attacking is my major.
+Bear with me here.

 You can also join the dead server that I use to test Ben!!
 See him in action!! ~~as you are confined in [#bobprison](https://discord.gg/hx3fxtG) for eternity~~